Who is eligible for this course?

 Will the therapist-guided PSP Wellbeing Course be offered in French?

-The therapist-guided PSP Wellbeing Course is offered in French.
+The therapist-guided PSP Wellbeing Course is offered in French!
 Please click here for details.

 How long will PSPNET be providing the therapist-guided PSP Wellbeing Course?

-Our team is funded until 2025; we are working on a sustainability plan to expand PSPNET beyond 2025.
+Our team is funded until 2028; we are working on a sustainability plan to expand PSPNET beyond 2028.

 Where can I find out more information?

-For information about the therapist-guided PSP Wellbeing Course contact 306-337-7233 (SAFE) or email pspnet@uregina.ca.
+Please contact 306-337-7233 (SAFE) or email pspnet@uregina.ca.